Joramt/testify/README.md

 - Edit / Remove a question
 - Draft / Publish mode
 - Reports and data for further analysis ( progression curve, average of student / classroom / professor )

+## Contributor

+This project represent the work of me & Omar Bouach